 About California College of the Arts

 Founded in 1907, California College of the Arts (CCA) educates students to shape culture and society through the practice and critical study of art, architecture, design, and writing.
-Benefitting from its San Francisco Bay Area location and a faculty of expert practitioners, the college prepares students for lifelong creative work by cultivating innovation, community engagement, and social and environmental responsibility.
+Benefiting from its San Francisco Bay Area location and a faculty of expert practitioners, the college prepares students for lifelong creative work by cultivating innovation, community engagement, and social and environmental responsibility.
 Graduates are highly sought-after by the world’s cutting-edge companies, architecture and design firms, cultural and arts organizations, and more.
 CCA is currently expanding its San Francisco campus with new student housing and a new building by award-winning firm Studio Gang that will open during the 2021–2022 academic year.